|

 The local "hard drink" is called "raki" or "tsikoudia" and

-is distilled from what is left over from pressing grapes (there must be a
+is distilled from what is left over from pressing grapes so in fact it is the

 meaning that you'll get drunk on it really quick but will feel halfway human